-Building on nearly two decades of work and drawing input from over 600 stakeholders, Los Angeles County's New Regional Blueprint for Arts Education (Arts Ed Blueprint) sets forth ambitious goals for increasing youth access to the arts.
+Building on nearly two decades of work and drawing input from over 600 stakeholders, the Board of Supervisors adopted a new vision and policy blueprint in 2020.
+Los Angeles County's New Regional Blueprint for Arts Education (Arts Ed Blueprint) sets forth ambitious goals for increasing youth access to the arts.
 The new Arts Ed Blueprint outlines strategies for advancing: